Is LASIK Right for You? Take the LASIK Candidacy Quiz

 - Age: Candidates must be at least 18 years old.

-- General health: LASIK candidates must be in good general health, and should not have certain health problems, including uncontrolled diabetes, autoimmune or collagen vascular disease, or take any medication or have any condition that compromises the immune response.
+- General health: LASIK candidates should not have certain health problems, including uncontrolled diabetes.
+In addition, candidates should notify their eye doctors of any medication or other condition that compromises the immune response.

-- Eye health: Candidates should be free of eye diseases including keratoconus, glaucoma, cataracts, corneal disease and certain retinal and optic nerve diseases.
-LASIK surgery candidates should not have certain eye conditions including herpes simplex and herpes zoster.
+- Eye health: Candidates should be free of certain eye diseases, including keratoconus, severe cataracts, and certain retinal and optic nerve diseases.

-- Eye injury: Patients should not have any eye infections or injury.
+- Serious eye injury: Patients should not have any current eye infections or serious eye injuries.

-- Nursing/pregnancy: Candidates should not be nursing or pregnant when undergoing the LASIK procedure.
-Hormones may affect the stability of your prescription, so pregnant or nursing women are not eligible to pursue LASIK surgery until three menstrual cycles after nursing has been discontinued.
+- Pregnancy: LASIK candidates should not be nursing or pregnant when undergoing the LASIK procedure.
+Hormones may affect the stability of your prescription, so pregnant women should wait until after their pregnancy to pursue LASIK surgery.

-Determination for LASIK candidacy has to be made on an individual basis, taking into consideration your medical history, prescription and other health factors into consideration.
-We recommend that you take advantage of TLC’s complimentary pre-procedure consultation at one of our laser vision eye surgery centers.
-This consultation, or a similar screening from a TLC-affiliated doctor, is mandatory before LASIK surgery at TLC Laser Eye Centers.
+Determination for LASIK candidacy is made on an individual basis, taking your medical history, prescription and other health factors into consideration.
+We recommend that you take advantage of TLC’s free pre-procedure consultation at one of our laser vision eye surgery centers.
+This consultation, or a similar screening from a TLC-affiliated doctor, is necessary before having LASIK eye surgery at TLC Laser Eye Centers.

 If the eye doctor determines you are not a good LASIK candidate today, you may still be a good candidate in the future.
-The technology for laser eye surgery is constantly being enhanced, enabling people with higher and more difficult prescriptions to be good LASIK candidates.
-Laser eye surgery is not for everyone, however, and some patients (those with certain diseases of the eye involving the cornea and retina) may never be safe medical candidates for the procedure.
-The best way for you to find out is by having a thorough, no-obligation LASIK consultation at TLC Laser Eye Centers.
+The technology for laser eye surgery is constantly being enhanced, enabling people with higher and more complex prescriptions to become safe LASIK candidates over time.
+Laser eye surgery is not for everyone, however, and some patients (including those with certain diseases of the eye involving the cornea and retina) may never be safe medical candidates for the procedure.
+The best way to find out is by having a thorough, complimentary, no-obligation LASIK consultation at TLC Laser Eye Centers.

-LASIK can treat severe degrees of nearsightedness, moderate amounts of farsightedness and astigmatism, but LASIK is not right for everyone.
-While the goal of LASIK surgery is to reduce dependency on glasses or contact lenses, having LASIK cannot guarantee 20/20 vision.
+Modern LASIK can safely treat severe degrees of nearsightedness, farsightedness and astigmatism, but LASIK is not right for everyone.
+While the goal of LASIK eye surgery is to reduce dependency on glasses or contact lenses, having LASIK cannot guarantee 20/20 vision.
 Fortunately, the vast majority of patients are both grateful for and awed by the dramatic improvement in visual acuity (or sharpness) they are able to achieve with LASIK eye surgery.